 Source

 Company-wide meetings are ideal for reinforcing achievements, goals, and future directions.
 Visuals—charts, graphs, and videos—enhance impact.
 For example, a CEO video message or animated slides for quarterly results create engaging, memorable presentations, leaving employees informed and motivated.
+Additionally, sharing a meeting recording after the session ensures that employees who missed the meeting can stay up to date.

 ceo presentation animation